ChrisJWelly/source-ma1101r/README.md

 # source-ma1101r
+# this looks terrible in the actual README sorry about that im a noob
 Attempting to program MA1101R Linear Algebra, using CS1101S' Source (AY18/19 Sem1)

 Pairs and lists instead of arrays are used to represent matrices in these codes